 Eli

 By the standards of tribal Israel, Eli was a somebody.
-He had descended from the priestly line of Aaron and served as the high priest in the tabernacle of God.
-In the time of the judges, no one held more cultural and religious power than he did.
+He descended from the priestly line of Aaron and served as high priest in the tabernacle.
+During the time of the judges, few held more cultural and spiritual influence than he did.

 Words and Actions Reveal Our View of God

-Luke 6:45 tells us a person’s “mouth speaks from the overflow of the heart,” and boy, were their hearts full.
-Matthew 15:19 tells us what’s in our heart also comes out in our actions.
-“For from the heart come evil thoughts, murders, adulteries, sexual immoralities, thefts, false testimonies, slander.”
+Luke 6:45 tells us a person’s “mouth speaks from the overflow of the heart,” and Matthew 15:19 shows that what fills the heart eventually flows into our actions: “For from the heart come evil thoughts, murders, adulteries, sexual immoralities, thefts, false testimonies, slander.”

-Hannah and Eli’s actions followed their hearts.
-And they went in two very different directions.
+Hannah and Eli both followed their hearts, revealing what they each believed—going in two very different directions.

 Hannah Held a High View of God

-Although grieving her circumstances and struggling to trust, Hannah recognized where to go for help—to God Almighty.
-When God, in His wisdom and mercy, answered her prayer for a son, she showed that her faith wasn’t conditional.
-She kept her vow and dedicated baby Samuel to God’s service.
+Although grieving her circumstances and struggling to trust, Hannah knew where to turn for help—to God Almighty.
+When the Lord, in His wisdom and mercy, answered her prayer for a son, her faith proved genuine.
+She kept her vow and dedicated Samuel to the Lord’s service.

-As soon as she weaned him, probably between the ages of three and five, she brought him to the tabernacle to live and serve under Eli, the priest.
-Imagine what it was like for her to surrender her tiny boy to the Lord in faith and trust.
+After weaning Samuel, probably between the ages of three and five, she brought him to the tabernacle to live and serve under Eli the priest.
+Imagine the faith it took to entrust her young son to the Lord in that way.

-Her expressions of joyful worship highlight her high view of God.
+Her response was not resentment but worship, highlighting her high view of God.
 Her words reveal what she believed:

-1. Surrendering her precious child to God’s service was a privilege, not a loss or an obligation.
+1. Surrendering her son to God’s service was a privilege, not a burden.

 “I prayed for this child, and the LORD has granted me what I asked of him.
 So now I give him to the LORD.
 For his whole life he will be given over to the LORD.”
 (1 Samuel 1:27–28 NIV)